|Apply for graduation (see MyASU)|

-Students have an opportunity to order bound copies of their document for themselves through UMI/ProQuest.
+Students have an opportunity to order bound copies of their document for themselves through ETD/ProQuest.
 They can also go to any third party bindery to obtain bound copies of their document if desired.

-You must complete all degree requirements in order to graduate, If you do not complete all requirements in the semester you intend to graduate, you will need to reapply for graduation the next semester.
+You must complete all degree requirements in order to graduate.
+If you do not complete all requirements in the semester you intend to graduate, you will need to contact the Graduation Office to request to defer your graduation to the next semester and register for at least one graduate credit for that semester.
 Please make sure you have addressed the following:

 Is your iPOS approved with a full committee?